tin2tin/Blender_Screenwriter/README.md

 - Extract screenplay data and timings.
 - Auto create a sequence with 3D scenes and dialogue as subtitles.
 - Insert camera when [[SHOT: ]] tag is used.
+- "> my action <" will center action.
+- ">" will force transtion.
+- "@" will force character.

 ### How to Install